khalil5754/khalil5754.github.io/_posts/2022-10-11-your-new-blog-post.md

 wp = {'linewidth' : 1, 'edgecolor' : "black"}
 ```

 Use the "explode" variable to set the levels of __"explosion"__ you would like to see for each label in your data.
-Don't worry, this step will make more sense soon when we call on this variable.
+Don't worry, this step will make more sense soon when we call on this variable in the next code block.
 Similarly, for each label you're going to want to use a distinguishable colour.
 Assign a set of colours to the "colors" variable.
 It's harder than it looks - the more labels you have, the more difficult this step may be.

 You should (and likely will need to) tune the colours and exploding proportions after your chart is built.